 Name(s) of Local Partner(s) providing matching financial contribution/s.
 Please also include amount/s of contribution, this includes in-kind contributions.
 Click here to enter text.

-Brief description of this Partner(s) and what role they will play in supporting your programming.
+Give a brief description of the Partner(s) and what role they will play in supporting your programming.
 Click here to enter text.

 *Please attach two letters of commitment from (1) local partner/s identified above and (2) a School District administrator.